-Parents are often surprised to learn that GPA isn't the only factors college admissions officers weigh when they look at a student's classes.
+Parents are often surprised to learn that GPA isn’t the only factor college admissions officers weigh when they look at a student’s classes.
+Course rigor is another important consideration that is often overlooked—and it is one of the most provocative topics Signet’s tutors discuss with parents.

 When it comes to college applications, the most important elements have remained the same for the last 10+ years.
 Research by the National Association for College Admissions Counseling (NACAC) shows that colleges weight the following factors most heavily: